FareHarbor/fareharbor-docs/api.md

 Returns an array of `Company` objects.

+Example:

+    {
+      "companies": [
+        {
+          "shortname": "hawaiianadventures",
+          "name": "Hawaiian Adventures"
+        }, {
+          "shortname": "surflessonshawaii",
+          "name": "Surf Lessons Hawaii"
+        }
+      ]
+    }

 ## Items

 `GET /companies/<shortname>/items/`

-Returns a list of items for which you have permission to create bookings; again, note that this may include items that have no bookable availabilities.
+Returns a list of items as for which you have permission to create bookings; again, note that this may include items that have no bookable availabilities.

 Returns an array of `Item` objects.

+    {
+      "items": [
+        {
+          "pk": 1867,
+          "name": "Jet Ski Tour",
+          "headline": "Epic Jet Ski Tour",
+          "description": "See Honolulu from a jet ski!", "cancellation_policy": "A full refund will be issued if notice is given at least 24 hours before start time.", "location": "Honolulu, HI",
+          "image_cdn_url": "https:\/\/d1a2dkr8rai8e2.cloudfront.net\/api\/file\/rvybRyLWTgyV5w4xg42p\/"
+        },
+        {
+          "pk": 1963,
+          "name": "Surfing 101",
+          "headline": "Learn to surf!",
+          "description": "This is an introductory lesson.",
+          "cancellation_policy": "A full refund will be issued if notice is given at least 24 hours before start time.", "location": "Honolulu, HI",
+          "image_cdn_url": ""
+        }
+      ]
+    }

 ## Availabilities